 - Application Status: 800-436-7927

 If you already have a Chase online account, you can check the status of a pending application by logging into your account.
-Otherwise, you cannot check the status of Chase credit card application online.
+Otherwise, you cannot check the status of your Chase credit card application online.

 Citibank Reconsideration Line